bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Okay, let's count communication rounds.
 And communication rounds are here, broadcasts.
 So we need one broadcast for the key exchange.
-Then we need one broadcast to run the actual DCNets.
+Then we need one broadcast to run the actual DC-net.
 And now, because now is the crucial part, because we all need to, like all the peers now need to agree on whether the protocol has been disrupted or not.
 I told you this example where you can selectively disrupt messages from peers.
 So to avoid this, in a naive way, we would need another broadcast here just to check that we all agree on whether there was disruption or not because as I explained to you earlier the only thing you can do is you can look at this on the output of the protocol and see if his own message is there but he doesn't know if the messages of the others are there.